These days, it seems like there are more options for selling your stuff than ever before.

 Pawnbrokers are licensed and regulated by state and federal authorities.
 Every transaction that takes place at a pawn shop is on the up and up.

-Furthermore, today’s pawn shops are clean, well-lighted, well-stocked emporiums offering a huge variety of desirable goods, from tools to jewels.
+Furthermore, today’s pawn shops are clean, well-lit, well-stocked emporiums (emporia? is that pretentious?) offering a huge variety of desirable goods, from tools to jewels.

 So How Does a Pawn Shop in Washington DC Work?